-Everything we remove from a home, business, foreclosure, or other Chicago area clean-out is brought back to our warehouse.
-In our 10,000-square-foot facility, we sort through everything we remove and strive only to discard what truly can’t be reused or recycling.
+When we remove items in good condition from a home, business, foreclosure, or other Chicago area clean-out, they are brought back to our warehouse.
+In our 10,000-square-foot facility, we sort through items we remove and strive only to discard what truly can’t be reused or recycling.

-Everything we remove from a Chicago foreclosure like yours is sorted and, if possible, reused.
+Materials we remove from a Chicago foreclosure like yours are sorted and, if possible, reused.

-Furniture, fixtures, appliances, and other household items can be cleaned and donated to local Goodwill, Salvation Army, and Habitat for Humanity facilities to be cycled back into the community.
+Furniture, fixtures, appliances, and other household items can be cleaned and donated to local Goodwill, Salvation Army, and Habitat for Humanity facilities to be recycled back into the community.

 Anything that isn’t of donation-ready quality may still be recycled.
-In our facility, we can often refurbish and repair items and find new homes for the junk that maybe hasn’t had the best previous life.
 As long as it’s usable and isn’t a safety hazard, we’ll do our best to make it available to the community again.

 Anything that isn’t usable, donatable, or repairable is sent to our partners at Lakeshore Recycling.